apache/spark/docs/howto/custom-operator.rst

     with dag:
         hello_task = HelloOperator(task_id='sample-task', name='foo_bar')

+If an operator communicates with an external service (API, database, etc) it's a good idea to implement the communication layer using a :ref:`custom-operator/hook`.
+In this way the implemented logic can be reused by other users in different operators.
+Such approach provides better decoupling and utilization of added integration than using ``CustomServiceBaseOperator`` for each external service.

+Other consideration is the temporary state.
+If an operation requires an in-memory state (for example a job id that should be used in ``on_kill`` method to cancel a request) then the state should be keep in the operator not in a hook.
+In this way the service hook can be completely state-less and whole logic of an operation is in one place - in the operator.

+.. _custom-operator/hook:

 Hooks
 ^^^^^
 Hooks act as an interface to communicate with the external shared resources in a DAG.